EricRicketts/LaunchSchool/practice_ideas_for_109.md

 	2. Write a method which produces the Least Common Multiple between two numbers
 	3. Write a method which produces the nth Fibonacci number, do not do it with recursion
-  4. Write a method which produces the first Fibonacci number by length, Small Problems, Easy Set Six, Exercise 3.
+  4. Write a method which produces the first Fibonacci number by length, Small Problems, Easy
+  5. Write a method which picks off the digits of a number and puts them into an array Set Six, Exercise 3.
   5. Write a method which produces all the Fibonacci numbers by a given length, that is their index.
 At the users option return the actual numbers in an array.